khurrumsaleem/adder/README.rst

 conditions or operating temperatures.

-The initial application of ADDER will be to utilize the MCNP6_ (or MCNP5_) software for neutron transport and either ORIGEN2_ for depletion and decay functionality or an internal Chebyshev rational approximation method (CRAM_) solver.
+The initial application of ADDER will be to utilize the MCNP6_ (or MCNP5_) software for neutron transport and either an internal Chebyshev rational approximation method (CRAM_) solver or ORIGEN2_ for depletion and decay functionality.
+The former, developed natively within ADDER, is generally preferred.

 This README file provides a primer for the ADDER software.
 The complete software manual is located in the ``Documents`` folder of this repository.